-To get the full pathname of the network folder, you need to enter it via File Explorer and copy the path from the address bar (in our example, 192.168.1.1 - the default IP address of the router).
+To get the full pathname of the network folder, you need to enter it via File Explorer and copy the path from the address bar (in our example, 192.168.1.1 - the router's default IP address).

 Insert the pathname in the Map Network Drive window in the Folder field.

 Important!
 Tick the Connect using different credentials box; otherwise, the system will only try to connect to the network drive with the current account used to log in to Windows.

 Check the Reconnect at sign-in box if you want to automatically connect the specified network drive every time you log on to the operating system (this function is available if the USB drive is permanently connected to the router).

 4. After entering the data and clicking Finish, the system will request a login and password to access the drive of the Keenetic device.
 This can be any router account with authorized access to the CIFS service and the specified password.
 For information on configuring access rights to a USB drive connected to the Keenetic router, see the article 'Configuring access rights to a network drive connected to the Keenetic router'.